oracle-livelabs/database/global-microservices-springdata-nosql/run-nosql-app/run-nosql-app.md

 its customers.
 Whether deploying on an "On-Premises" cluster or utilizing the Oracle NoSQL Database Cloud Service, developers and end-users get the latest in NoSQL technology.
-Oracle offers a complete range of deployment options to support your NoSQL database, from on-premises to private cloud to public cloud.
+Oracle offers a complete range of deployment options to support your Oracle NoSQL database, from on-premises to private cloud to public cloud.
 Depending on which deployment option you choose, you may need different authentication strategies.

   The class `AppConfig.java` illustrates the different authentication options in the case